--or synthesisizng those drives with all of the other features of their humanity to arrive at a greater wholeness.
+-or synthesisizng those drives with all of the other features of their being to arrive at a greater wholeness.

-We can experience this wholeness as a state where all of our drives and longings–from our basic instincts for survival, to the calls of the sublime, and everything in between–inform, temper, and inspire the greatest expressions of one another.
+We can experience this wholeness as a state where all of our drives and longings–from our basic instincts for survival, to the calls of the sublime, and everything in between–inform, temper, and inspire the greatest expressions of each other.

 This is holistic living.